fc2blog/blog/dist_zip/README.md

 ```
 $ make test
+{some build progress...}
+{After a while, will startup bash in docker. you can check something or startup apache and mysql by /startup.sh}
+$ ./startup.sh
-{some logs output}
+{start up apache and mysql and some logs output}
 If you want exit. please exit or ctrl-D
 ==================================
+{You can open this url by local browser}
 http://172.17.0.2/admin/common/install
 ==================================
-{some logs output}
+{some apache logs output}
 root@2792c09097ef:/# exit
 ```

 > All data is not permanent.
-All data will be lost when exited.
+All data will be lost when bash exited.

 ## clean